abinit/abinit/doc/topics/_GWR.md

 ## Tutorials

-* [[tutorial:GWR_intro|An overview of the GWR code]].
+* [[tutorial:gwr_intro|An overview of the GWR code]].
 Covers the motivation, requirements, formalism, workflow.
-* [[tutorial:GWR1|First tutorial on GWR]].
+* [[tutorial:gwr1|First tutorial on GWR]].
 Still under development at the time of writing.
 Quasi-particle band structure of silicon in the GW approximation.